nuke-haus/noita_mods/README.md

 - Lava Transmutation: You convert nearby lava to alcohol.
 - Toxin Transmutation: You convert nearby poison and toxic sludge to water.
 - Repelling Field: An invisible field pushes objects and projectiles away from you.
+- Burning Afterimage: You leave a trail of magical flames wherever you go.
+- Freezing Afterimage: You leave a trail of freezing magic wherever you go.

 You can toggle individual perks in CONFIG.lua, open it with Notepad++ or some other text editor.